If you’re having hot flashes, you probably aren’t feeling so hot.

 Since the ovaries have slowed production of estrogen, fat cells and the adrenal glands are triggered to produce estrogen instead.
 In this phase, some women unfortunately experience an increase in symptoms like weight gain, sleep disturbances, and hot flashes.

 Many women in perimenopause have estrogen dominance; high estrogen relative to progesterone, which can manifest as weight gain, irregular cycles, migraines, and PMS.
 Your hormone levels in perimenopause determine how smooth your transition to menopause will be.
-To do this, we want to make sure estrogen and progesterone levels are balanced.
+In order to ensure a smooth transition, we want to make sure estrogen and progesterone levels are balanced.

 Health concerns during perimenopause & menopause